 World Language - Spanish Overview Provides students with the knowledge and skills in language and culture to attain functional proficiency in spoken and written Spanish.
-This certificate includes course work that fulfills customary university four-semester language requirement What You'll StudyCourse Sequencing WSP Curriculum Documents World Language - Spanish (WSP) required courses - from our official academic catalogDegree completion checklist (2022-23) • Worksheet to track your progress towards completing this program if you start this year To plan certificate completion, see the course descriptions in the academic catalog which specify the planned semester(s) in which required classes are to be scheduled.
+This certificate includes course work that fulfills customary university four-semester language requirement What You'll StudyCourse Sequencing WSP Curriculum Documents World Language - Spanish (WSP) required courses - from our official academic catalog Degree completion worksheets to track your progress in this program are available from the Registrar's Office.
+To plan certificate completion, see the course descriptions in the academic catalog which specify the planned semester(s) in which required classes are to be scheduled.
 This is just one way you might complete the World Language - Spanish Certificate Program in 2 semesters over 1 year of full-time study, or 4 semesters over 2 years of part-time study.
 (Sample course sequences assume that all pre-requisites have been satisfied and the student is prepared for college-level work.)
 For a detailed list of required courses, optional electives and program information download the World Language - Spanish program description from our official academic catalog.Course descriptions are also available in the catalog.
 Find courses Sample 1 Year Sequence of Courses FallSpring SPA 201 (with prior credit and placement) ENG Comp.
 I SPA 202 ENG Comp.
 II Sample 2 Year Sequence of Courses Fall 1Spring 1Fall 2Spring 2 SPA 101 ENG Comp.
 I SPA 102 ENG Comp.
 II SPA 201 SPA 202 Program Learning Outcomes Students completing a course of study in this program will be able to: Appreciate diverse cultural and individual perspectives Compare students’ own and other cultures, thus understanding both better.
 Demonstrate basic sociolinguistic competence.
 Use language appropriate to social and cultural context.
 Solve problems collaboratively Negotiate meaning and understanding collaboratively to solve communication problems and address conflict and misunderstandings.
 Use target language in class, avoiding the use of English.
 Communicate in various modes and media Communicate through interpersonal, presentational and interpretive modes: Interpersonal: listening and speaking; reading and writing (one-way communication) Presentational: writing or speaking (two-way communication) Interpretive: listening, reading or viewing (wo-way communication) Locate, evaluate and use various sources of information Locate, evaluate and use various sources of information appropriately, including authentic documents (texts created by and for native speakers).
 Think creatively and critically Make connections in language; create with language to express one’s own thoughts and opinions.
 Use both literal and figurative communication and a range of language from the everyday to the formal appropriate to the context, including gestural language.
 Discover consequences of language use for social and cultural contexts.
 Apply, integrate, and synthesize learning Build and expand the repertoire of communication strategies – various modes and media.
 Make appropriate use of imaginative, concrete and/or abstract language for social and cultural contexts.
 Apply nuance, refinement, sensitivity and awareness at increasing levels of language sophistication.
 Explore and apply a range of effective language learning strategies.
 Standards for Foreign Language Learning in the 21st Century, the American Council on the Teaching of Foreign Languages (ACTFL), 1999 What's Next Complete the Associate Degree and/or transfer to a Baccalaureate program for a language major, or double major with another field, or a language minor.
 Consider completing formal proficiency testing (Oral Proficiency Interview, OPI or OPI-C) to certify level of proficiency on the ACTFL scale.